chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 The bash script `generate-put-keys.sh` checks for the existence of required SSM parameters used by the application.
 If they don't exist, it creates them with either a default value set to `BLANK` or a generated app specific random string that can be used for hashing, encrypting, signing, or other crypto function.

-### template YAML files
+### Template YAML files

 - `template.yml`
 - `template-swagger.yml`
 - `template-dashboard.yml`

 The main CloudFormation template is template.yml but it can be broken down into smaller templates that are included during CloudFormation deployment.
-Templates for Swagger and Dashboards can get quite long so they can be stored in `template-swagger.yml` and `template-dashboard.yml` respectively.
+Templates for Swagger and Dashboards (and Step Functions) can get quite long it is advisable to store them in `template-swagger.yml` and `template-dashboard.yml` respectively and then perform an `Fn::Transform` and `AWS::Include` to bring it in.

 #### Swagger Template